 And so it began.

-Since I knew what flavors I didn’t want, my first questions was, what flavors did I want?
+Since I knew what flavors I didn’t want, my first questions were, what flavors did I want?
 What makes food Asian to me?
 So to the pantry I went and pulled all I had that said Asian.
 5-Spice blend.
 Hoisin.
 Black Bean Sauce.
 Chili Garlic Sauce.
 Ginger powder.
 Fresh ginger.
 Garlic powder.
 Fresh garlic.

 The first thing I put back was the 5-Spice blend.
 While I love 5-Spice, it does have a very strong flavor and can be overpowering to other flavors.
 I didn’t want 5-Spice ribs, so back into the cupboard it went.